 During the past Century Tolworth has continually strived to improve itself, to modernise, and for the residents to increase their standard of living.

-1st Tolworth have survived these 100 years due to the enthusiasm and dedication of many adult leaders.
+1st Tolworth (St. Matthews) Scout Group has survived over 100 years due to the enthusiasm and dedication of many adult leaders.
 We can all be proud of their contribution in helping the youth of our neighbourhood to become better adult citizens in accordance with the Scout Law and Promise.
 Many supporters, parents and Old Scouts over the years have given valuable service to the Group.

 Without doubt, one and all will wish that 1st Tolworth continues to flourish for many more years to come.

 May God bless us all